sustentarea/logoclim/README.md

 You can download the latest release of the model in the [GitHub Releases](https://github.com/sustentarea/logoclim/releases/latest).
-To access the development version, clone or download this repository.
+To access the development version, clone, or download this repository.

 #### Downloading the Data